 The symposia on Monday morning is entitled "Strategies for large scale and authentic assessment of undergraduates".
 Click here for more information.

 The Michael Roberts Prize Lecture is entitled "Enhancing the commencing student learning experience with Innovative learning and teaching approaches and peer support systems."
-An abstract will be available shortly.
+Abstract 72P

 The Michael Roberts Prize is awarded to AuPS members who have demonstrated a sustained performance of excellence in the delivery of physiology education at the tertiary level, and make a contribution to the teaching activities of AuPS.